PranjalGupta2199/OFFLINE-ERP/README.md

 ### Note :
 1. Use only pip (for python 2.x version).
 2. You need to run the above command everytime you want to use the app.
 3. The app will take sometime (usually 2-3 minutes) when using it for the first time.
-If it takes more time than that expected, close the window and run the python command again.
+If it takes more time than expected, close the window and run the python command again.
 4. Please install Java as tabula requires it.
 (Confirmed working with Java 7 and 8)

     To verify if Java is installed , type